The Community Wellbeing Fund was initially established in November, 2020.

 Did you receive funding for an activity that was held within the last 2 months?
 We require accountability to show how the money received has been spent and what the outcomes of the activity were.
 Please click here to fill in the accountability online or download and print our pdf.

-Those applications which did not receive funding were declined for a number of reasons, primarily due to the requested investment and outcomes not being sufficiently aligned to the Council’s priorities and vision.
+The 19 applications which did not receive funding and were declined for various reasons, primarily due to the requested investment and outcomes not being sufficiently aligned to the Council’s priorities and vision.
+No projects were cancelled.

-Applications were more likely to be highly scored on liveability and for taking place within the city centre.
-Fewer applications were seen which scored highly on promoting economic and environmental wellbeing.
+Applications were more likely to be highly scored on social and cultural wellbeing, with a trend towards more applications that scored for city centre vibrancy.
+Fewer applications were seen which scored highly on enhancing the local economy and environmental wellbeing.

 Refer to the document below for a full list of the applications and their funding outcomes: